Rohan452004/collaborative_code_editor/README.md

 - 💡 Auto suggestion based on programming language
 - 🔠 Option to change font size and font family
 - 🎨 Multiple themes for personalized coding experience
-- 🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time
+- 🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time (Tldraw)
 - 🤖 Copilot: An AI-powered assistant that generates code, allowing you to insert, copy, or replace content seamlessly within your files.
+(Pollination)

 ## 💻 Tech Stack